apache/mxnet/tools/dependencies/README.md

 nvidia-smi

 # cuDNN Setup
-# take cuDNN 7.5.0 with CUDA 10 for example
+# Take cuDNN 7.5.0 with CUDA 10 for example
 # https://developer.nvidia.com/rdp/cudnn-download
 # Register with NVIDIA and download cudnn-10.0-linux-x64-v7.5.0.56.tgz
 # scp it to your instance